int08h/nearenough/README.md

 # Nearenough
 **Nearenough** is a Java implementation of the [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization protocol.
+It provides both a Roughtime client and a (work-in-progress) Roughtime server.

+Nearenough aims to be 100% interoperable with the wider Roughtime ecosystem.

+## About the Roughtime Protocol
 [Roughtime](https://roughtime.googlesource.com/roughtime) is a protocol that aims to achieve rough time synchronisation in a secure way that doesn't depend on any particular time server, and in such a way that, if a time server does misbehave, clients end up with cryptographic proof of it.
 It was